McOrts/M5StickC_PH_sensor/README.md

 <img src="images/pH-Sensor-Board-Arduino-Microcontroller-Electrode-Probe-Sensor-14core.png" width="400" align="left" />

 The approach is easy.
-We have a sensor that send an analog signal that we have to read.
-Most of the microcontrollers that exist have at least, one analog digital conversion input AD.
+We have a sensor that send an analogical  signal that we have to read.
+Most of the microcontrollers that exist have at least, one analogical  digital conversion input AD.
 I have chosen the compact M5StickC model based on ESP32 that incorporates a perfect LCD screen for this use case.

 ## Things used in this project
 **Hardware components**